 In the key topic of Data Analysis, we offer courses that teach the theoretical foundations and practical application of various data analysis methods.
-The underlying data sources here range from surveys to experimental studies to digital trace data obtained, for example, from social media (Computational Social Sciences).
+The underlying data sources here range from surveys to experimental studies to digital trace data obtained, for example, from social media (Computational Social Science).
 Many of the data used in our courses and relevant for scientific analyses can be found in the GESIS data archive.
 At GESIS Training, we offer courses for beginners in data analysis methods who have no or very little prior knowledge, as well as for advanced users with prior experience in this area.
 The majority of the courses in this area are related to quantitative data, but you will also find courses with a qualitative focus.

 If you have not worked much with quantitative data so far, we recommend that you first attend an introductory course in univariate and bivariate statistics, inferential statistics, as well as an introductory course in a statistics software such as Stata or R. Introductory courses in linear or logistic regression are also well suited for beginners.